mrjohnskelton/photo-management/contact-sheet/README.md

 ## GenAI Prompt

 I have photographs stored in folders in an AWS S3 bucket.
-I need to write a python programme which can iterate through the photographs in a folder and produce a contact sheet of the images.
+Write a python program which will iterate through the photographs in a given S3 folder and produce a contact sheet report of the images.
 The photographs will have a filetype of "jpg", "JPG", or "jpeg'.
 Other filetypes which are also JPEG images should also be processed.
 Anything that is not a JPEG file should be ignored.
 Each contact sheet should be A4 sized paper.
 Each sheet should show 4 columns and 6 rows of scaled down photograph images with the filename of the photograph underneath the scaled down image.
-Write a python program that will do this.
+The program should tree walk down through the sub-folders of the given S3 folder.
+Each new sub-folder should trigger a new page.
+The header of each page should be the full S3 folder structure of the current folder or sub-folder being processed.
+The S3 bucket name and start folder should be read from a seperate file which can be exlucded from github.

 ## Output